APeculiarCamber/neural_appearance_estimation/README.md

 ## Datasets

+Datasets are only required for training and evaluation, not the demo notebook.
 Our training and eval datasets are sourced directly from [MatFusion](https://github.com/samsartor/matfusion) Ensure you download all three training sets before training.